DalesBus - Public Transport in the Yorkshire Dales

 Marketing

 D&BCIC uses a range of channels to promote DalesBus, including printed materials, social media and media releases – as well as our website www.dalesbus.org.
-Volunteers with some marketing knowledge, skills and expertise are sought to help drive the planned passenger growth of the DalesBus network over the next few years and also to address the negative effects of Covid-19 messaging on public perceptions of public transport.
+Volunteers with some marketing knowledge, skills and expertise are sought to help drive further passenger growth on the DalesBus network over the next few years.
 We would also welcome people with graphic design skills to help produce publicity materials.

 Fundraising

-Each year we need to raise over £120,000 to maintain the DalesBus network.
-Over the last few years there has been a significant drop in funding support from the public sector and D&BCIC has had to devote more time and effort to seek funding from commercial sponsors, charitable trusts, local charities, local businesses and individual donations as well as organising fundraising events.
-This has enabled most of the network to be maintained but much of the resulting funding is only short-term and on a one-off basis, so does not provide security for the future.
-A volunteer with some fundraising knowledge, skills and expertise is therefore sought to help raise more funding and secure the future of the DalesBus network.
+Each year we need to raise over £250,000 to provide the DalesBus network.
+To supplement limited public sector funding D&BCIC seeks funding from commercial sponsors, charitable trusts, local charities, local businesses and individual donations as well as organising fundraising events.
+This has enabled the network to be maintained and developed but much of the resulting funding is only short-term and on a one-off basis, so does not provide security for the future.
+Volunteers with some fundraising knowledge, skills and expertise are therefore sought to help raise more funding and secure the future of the DalesBus network.

 Community Liaison